wustlcse237sp20/project-cse237-brick-breaker/README.md

 ## Description ##

 BrickBreaker is a 2D game where the player must deflect a bouncing ball with a paddle to hit and break bricks.
-The paddle moves horizontally, and the player loses if the ball slips past the paddle.
-When all the bricks have been broken, the player can advance to a harder level.
-The bricks get progressively harder to break.
+The paddle moves horizontally, and the player must determine the angle in which to hit the ball against the paddle/walls to break all the bricks.
+The bricks will take multiple hits before breaking, unless the red power up is hit by the ball (in which case, the next hit will count for two hits).

 ## Iteration 1 ##